 • Object Name: The name of the object is based on its coordinates on the sky.
 The sky is mapped by astronomers using a coordinate system similar to longitude and latitude, but the axes are called Right Ascension (or RA) and declination (Figure 1).
 RA is measured in the direction of East-West on the sky, and goes from 0 to 24 hours (each further divided into 60 minutes).
-Declination is measured in North-South on the sky, and goes from -90 to 90 degrees.
-An object's name on the card is its RA (a four digit number where the first two digits are the hours, and the second two are the minutes) and its declination in degrees, including the plus or minus sign.
-An object at an RA of 5 hours 30 minutes and a declination of -20 degrees would thus have the name 0530-20.
-The name of the object using this method is also on the back of the cards.
+Declination is measured in North-South on the sky, and goes from -90 to 90 degrees. card is its RA (a four first two digits are the are the minutes) and its including the plus or mi-RA of 5 hours 30 minutes degrees would thus have name of the object using back of the cards.